mmistakes/minimal-mistakes/_posts/2024-03-08-big-kotlin-tutorial.md

 Regardless of what kind of software you need to build, Kotlin has got you covered.
 For your career as a software engineer, it's a no-brainer to at least get a taste of what Kotlin can offer, so that you know where you stand.

 This is your guide.
-In about the time it takes to watch a movie, you'll get a clear sense of what Kotlin is, what it's not, and what you can do with it.
+In about the time it takes to watch a movie[^time] you'll get a clear sense of what Kotlin is, what it's not, and what you can do with it.
 We will cover

 - Kotlin basics
 - OOP features of Kotlin